 Physiomesh is made of polypropylene laminated with polyglecaprone.
 Proceed is made of polypropelyne with one side coated in oxidized regenerated cellulose (ORC).
 The ORC layer is bioabsorbable and separates the mesh from underlying tissue and organs.

-In May 2016, Ethicon released an Urgent Field Safety Notice for Ethicon Physiomesh Composite Mesh and its Lararoscopic Hernia Kits.
+In May 2016, Ethicon released an Urgent Field Safety Notice for Ethicon Physiomesh Composite Mesh and its Laparoscopic Hernia Kits.
 Though the company does not consider this a recall, it withdrew these products from the market.

-According to Ethicon: “The recurrence/reoperation rates (respectively) after laparoscopic ventral hernia repair using ETHICON PHYSIOMESH™ Composite Mesh were higher than the average rates of the comparator set of meshes among patients in these registries.”
+“The recurrence/reoperation rates (respectively) after laparoscopic ventral hernia repair using ETHICON PHYSIOMESH™ Composite Mesh were higher than the average rates of the comparator set of meshes among patients in these registries.”